Digital-Land-Platform/Digital-Land-Server/README.md

 |                   | attributes/columns |        |      |                  |
 |                   | route_methods    |        |      |                  |
 |                   | test_functions   |        |      |                  |

 ---

+### Errors and Exceptions handling

+There are a predifined centralized way of hundling errors and exceptions in this project which has to be followed by every developer.

+**Quick Overview** on how errors and exceptions are being handled

+- There are a use of custom exception hundlers to handler exceptions
+- Repository layer whihc deals with database only, service layer which interact with repository layer to hundle business logic and hundle almost exceptions and raise them, at last there are Mutations and Query(API/ROUTES) layer which interact with service layer to make communication between client be possible and exceptions are being handled by centralized decorators which make ROUTES remain clean.
+- All internal server errors has to be logged by `logger.error` which is set up in `Config.logging` file on the root directory of the project.
+You can use it by simply importing it like this and be able to access logg levels like `logger.info`

+**For clear detailed description, you can refer to this [Documentation](docs/wiki/ExceptionHundling.md)**

+---

+### Reviewing Guidelines

+- Check for any vulnerability, provide feedback if there any vulnerability or something to take care of or even when you need clarification
+- Request changes if needed or provide comment
+- Approve it if you see that it is bug free

+---